xuchaoqian/guid/readme.md

-# Guid: Yet another globally unique identifier generator service in Erlang
+# guid - Yet another globally unique identifier generator service in Erlang

 Guid produces 96-bit, k-ordered ids (read time-ordered lexically).
 Run one on each node in your infrastructure and they will generate conflict-free ids on-demand without coordination.